abur3460/Sprint-Challenge-Applied-Javascript/README.md

 5) What is a component?

-   - A component is a reusable piece of code
+   - A component is a reusable piece of code that creates elements

 ### Git Set up